-We have now lived in Gothenburg for twenty years and it is our new home.
+We have now lived in Gothenburg for more than twenty years.
+Gothenburg is our new home.
 We love the city because most of the people here are honest, humorous and fairly direct.

 A bustling port and hard working city

 Gothenburg is always on the go.
 It’s a working city with a mixture of hard physical labour and international trade culture (both Volvo and SKF are based here), as well as a busy port.

 Gothenburg is also a lively and vibrant city of culture.
 Major exhibitions, large conventions, large sporting events and concerts are often held here, rather than in Stockholm.
-Many big music stars play in Gothenburg, including The Boss – Bruce Springsteen’s appearances here are legendary.
+Many big music stars play in Gothenburg – Bruce Springsteen’s appearances here are legendary.
 Moreover, Gothenburg has some world-class museums such as the Universeum, the Nordic region’s largest Science Centre.

 Easy to reach by plane and ferry